There is no shortage of online apps to use; finding the ones that work best for you and suit your business isn’t easy.

 Textexpander saves me hours of typing by typing the snippets of text that I use most frequently.
 During an average day, most of us type the same things over and over, wasting an enormous amount of time.
 From a single word right up to pages of text, TextExpander will insert the text when you type a shortcut code.

-TextExpander monitors your typing, when you type in a predefined shortcut, this triggers the text replacement.
-So for example, when I want to email a long URL link to an online questionnaire, I just type;qe, and it immediately transforms that code into the URL, and I don’t need to remember it or go looking for it.
+So, for example, when I want to email a long URL link to an online questionnaire, I type, and it immediately transforms that code into the URL, and I don’t need to remember it or go looking for it.

-- Save time and effort with typing any frequently used text and images
+- Save time and effort by typing any frequently used text and images

 - Add a link in an email, newsletter or document